 When you go out, when you come home, or when you try to let fresh air in, your cat is already there and scoots right out at the first possibility.
-In some cases, you may not even notice him.
+In some cases, you may not even notice that he’s gone.

 - Switch your cat to scheduled feeding, if you haven’t already.
 How can this help?
 It’s simple: if you feed your cat every time you arrive home, he will have no desire to go out.
 Even if he does escape, it will be easy to call him back indoors if he’s hungry.
 Also, if you feed your cat moments before you leave the house, he will be busy when you open the door.
 This technique is not possible if your cat’s food is always accessible – and there are also plenty of other reasons why scheduled feeding is better for cats.

 - Ventilate your rooms one by one, closing the door to them and checking whether your cat is outside of that room before you leave.
 This is a must to prevent the cat from getting out of the window.
 Don’t rely on the fact that you haven’t seen the cat in that particular room as he may be hiding; check exactly where your cat is.
 An alternative option is to play with your cat or keep an eye on him as you open the windows.
-You can play, pet, brush, or hold you cat in your arms while the windows are open.
-Of course, if you have the funds to invest, you can install mechanical ventilation at your home – it has more benefits, of course, than just allowing you to keep your cat indoors.
+You can play, pet, brush, or hold your cat in your arms while the windows are open.
+Of course, if you have the funds to invest, you can install mechanical ventilation at your home – it has more benefits, of course than just allowing you to keep your cat indoors.
 Alternatively, you can install window screens, but make sure they are stronger than insect screens as they won’t keep your cat inside otherwise.

-We hope the above gives enough for you to think about in terms of how to keep your cat indoors.
-Unfortunately, there is no guaranteed method to achieve this – no matter how hard you try, your cat may escape at some point.
+We hope the above gives enough ides to stop your cat from going outside.
+Unfortunately, there is no guaranteed method to keep your cat indoors — no matter how hard you try, your cat may escape at some point.